Raunow/Prototype/listener/config/docs/Task Management System.md

 };
 ```

-#### Children is defined
+#### Children are defined by:

 The block is treated as a container block.
-It has no code.
-It only passes its inputs to other blocks inputs.
-The blocks are nested.
-The blocks names is unique on block level. same name can exist in other containers context.
+It has no function on it's own, code or otherwise.
+It only forwards the connected inputs to the sub blocks that define their inputs to be the blocks inputs.
+Names of children are unique within the block only, the container blocks name is still required to be unique among blocks on the same level (blocks that can draw a connection to it directly).

 | Name       | Type   | Description                                                  |
 | ---------- | ------ | ------------------------------------------------------------ |